YucenXu/AndrewAgile/README.md

 ## Production

-1. Builds the frontend app for production.
+1. Build the frontend app for production.

    ```shell
    cd frontend
    npm run build
    ```

-2. Move build to the backend directory.
+2. Move the build folder to the backend directory.

    ```shell
    cd frontend